SovereignCloudStack/standards/Design-Docs/entropy.md

 #### 1.2.2 CPU Hardware random number generator

-Modern Server CPU's of ARM, AMD and Intel ship Hardware random number generator.
-This Feature will pass-through to the virtualization layer.
-This will addressed by virtio-rng.
+Modern server CPUs of ARM, AMD and Intel ship Hardware random number generator.
+This feature will be passed through to the virtualization layer.
+This will be addressed by virtio-rng.

-On Baremetal-systems and virtual Instances will need the rng-tools or rng-utils, which will need to running.
+Baremetal systems and virtual instances will need the rng-tools or rng-utils.

 ```console
      #cat /proc/sys/kernel/random/entropy_avail